Skip to Content

 Kalona SuperNatural Greek yogurt on a marble surface with ingredients around it.

-To make yogurt bowls a truly healthy breakfast, it’s important to choose good quality yogurt.
+To make homemade yogurt bowls a truly healthy breakfast, it’s important to choose good quality yogurt.
 If you can, buy yogurt that isn’t made from milk from cows raised in confinement.
 Kalona SuperNatural organic Greek yogurt is top notch stuff.
 It’s made with pasture-grazed, certified organic milk that’s minimally processed.

 What does minimally processed mean?